lokithe5th/MHS/funding/Funding Cycle 1.md

 # Funding Cycle 1

-The following Juicebox configuration is proposed for funding cycle 1.
+The following configuration is proposed for funding cycle 1.

 ### Start date:
 2022/03/09